Carreau/phd-dissertation/parts/part3.rst

 ==============
 ..
 3

-Durring the approach phase, probe-trap approaches at constant speed (10 µm/s), as seen in :num:`Fig #figindent-time` for :math:`t < t_1`.
-During the approach the actin bead will repel the probe bead due the actin network growing on it.
-The force felt by the actin bead will progressively increase as the probe bead approach eventually reaching the maximum as the probe-trap reach its closest position from the actin trap.
-Note that during this process as both bead fell the force exerted in-between them they move away from their respective traps center.
-The trap stiffness of :math:`>20 pN/µm` and the maximum for measured of :math:`~20 pN` insure the displacement of the beads in the trap are small compared to the distance between the two beads.
-Hence in the following we consider that the probe-bead speed is equivqlent to the trap spped of 10µm/sec.
+During the approach phase, the probe-trap approaches the actin-trap at constant speed (10 µm/s), as shown in :num:`Fig #figindent-time` for times :math:`t < t_1`.
+During this approach the actin bead will repel the probe bead due to the actin network growing on it.
+The force felt by the actin bead will progressively increase during the probe bead approach, eventually reaching the maximum as the probe-trap reaches its closest position to the actin trap.
+Note that during this process the force between the bead displace the beads from the respective trap center.
+..
+The trap
+.. stiffness of :math:`>20 pN/\mu{}m` and the maximum for measured of :math:`~20 pN`
+.. insure .. trap stiffness is 34pN/µm
+The displacement of the beads in the trap remain small compared to the distance between the two beads.
+Hence in the following we consider that the probe-bead speed is equivalent to the trap approach speed of 10µm/sec.

 Relaxation Phase
 ================
 ..
 3

-After the approach phase is a 3 seconds resting (or relaxation)  phase during which the probe and actin-trap remain static.
-The relaxation phase start at :math:`t_1` and finish at :math:`t_3` Num figure here`...`.
-The duration of the relaxation phase is long enough to allow the relaxation of the actin cloud to happen at the timescale of the experiement, and sufficiently short for the actin polymerisation not to change the properties of the network during one indentation cycle as well as allow repetitive indentation to be done :ref:`ref repetitive figure`.
+After the approach , the trap remain static for a 3 seconds relaxation phase .
+The relaxation phase start at :math:`t_1` and finish at :math:`t_3` as shown on figure :num:`#figindent-time`.
+The duration of the relaxation phase is sufficient to allow the partial relaxation of the actin cloud  but remain sufficiently short compared to the actin polymerisation speed hence the polymerisation is not expected to change the properties of the network during indentation cycle as well as during repetitive indentation (:ref:`Figure #reproc`)

 While the actin network relaxes, the forces between the two beads will slowly decrease thus leading to the bead getting closer to their trap center and